kubeshop/testkube-tilt/README.md

 The Tiltfile automatically:

-1. **Checks prerequisites**:
+1. **Prerequisites**:
-   - That the specified KUBE_CONTEXT is set
+   - Sets to the specified KUBE_CONTEXT as the current context for kubectl
-   - That the Testkube CLI is installed
+   - Checks that the Testkube CLI is installed
-   - That the Testkube Context is configured for an Environment
+   - Checks that the Testkube Context is configured for an Environment
-   - That the Testkube Runner Agent is installed in the specified namespace
+   - Checks that the Testkube Runner Agent is installed in the specified namespace

 2. **Watches for changes** in:
    * `WORKFLOW_DIR/*.yaml` - TestWorkflow definitions